Gothic language: Verbs

-The other conjugation, called "athematic", in which suffixes are added directly to roots, exists only in unproductive vestigial forms in Gothic, just like in Greek and Latin.
+The other conjugation, called "athematic", in which suffixes are added directly to roots, exists only in unproductive vestigial forms in Gothic, just like in Latin.
 The most important such instance is the verb "to be", which is athematic in Greek, Latin, Sanskrit, and many other Indo-European languages.

 Gothic verbs are, like nouns and adjectives, divided into strong verbs and weak verbs.
 Weak verbs are characterised by preterites formed by appending the suffixes -da or -ta, parallel to past participles formed with -þ / -t.
 Strong verbs form preterites by ablaut (the alternating of vowels in their root forms) or by reduplication (prefixing the root with the first consonant in the root plus aí) but without adding a suffix in either case.
 This parallels the Greek and Sanskrit perfects.
 The dichotomy is still present in modern Germanic languages: